-The developed character of the surrounding area is low-density residential.
-Most parcels in the immediate area are developed with single-family homes and exceed one-acre lot size.
-To the north and east are two parcels developed with a single-family residences, both zoned AU.
-To the south is a parcel developed with a single-family residence zoned RR-1.
-To the west, across Turpentine Road, is a parcel developed with a single-family residence zoned AU.
+The developed character of the surrounding area is single-family residential on non-conforming lots with no central water or sewer.
+Most parcels in the immediate area are developed with single-family homes on lots less than one-acre in size.
+The subject property is surrounded to the north, east, and west by parcels developed with single-family residences zoned RU-1-9.
+To the south, across Miami Avenue is a parcel developed with a single-family residence and zoned RU-1-9 as well.
+SR zoning classification is not in the immediate area and could be considered spot zoning.
+However, the proposed zoning classification would provide consistency between the FLU and zoning, as outlined in 62-1255.